26 February 2018

 What’s changing is the size of the tax-free allowance, a move that will have differing impacts depending on the tax band your directors’ pay falls into.

-The dividend allowance is about to be reduced down to £2,000.
+The dividend allowance has been reduced down to £2,000.
 In Budget 2017, the Chancellor of the Exchequer, Philip Hammond, announced that the allowance would be cut from £5,000 to £2,000 from April 2018 – and there’s potential for this to affect your self-assessment tax bill.

 With the size of the allowance available to you being decreased, more of your income will become taxable.
 The impact of this will vary depending on which tax band your dividend income falls into – with the most significant impact being felt by those in the 38.1% additional rate band.